skynetservices/skynet-archive/README.md

 Skynet probably won’t die unless your data center gets hit by a comet.
 We recommend at least 2 data centers in that scenario.

-Skynet Services are where the work gets done.
+[Skynet Services](wiki/Services) are where the work gets done.
 These are the processes that service the requests, process the API calls, get the external data, log the requests, authenticate the users, etc.

-Before you can run skynet you'll need to have at least one [doozer](https://github.com/ha/doozerd) process running.
+Before you can run skynet you'll need to have at least one [doozerd](wiki/Setting-up-a-Doozer-cluster) process running.

 ##How?
-Each process in SkyNet receives its configuration from a centralized configuration repository (currently Doozer - possibly pluggable in the future).
+Each process in SkyNet receives its configuration from a centralized configuration repository (currently [Doozer](wiki/Setting-up-a-Doozer-cluster) - possibly pluggable in the future).

 Configuration changes are pushed to each process when new skynet services are started.
 This means that starting a new service automatically advertises that service's availability to the rest of the members of the skynet cluster.